How to use this guide

 2. Reinstall the driver and restart the computer

-Reinstall RIFF's Windows driver from this link.
+Reinstall RIFF's Windows driver.
 After that, restart the computer.

 3. Check and change ports